hasgeek/hasjob/README.md

 Our workflow assumes this code is for use on a single production website.
 Using this to operate your own job board is not recommended.
 The name ‘Hasjob’ and the distinctive appearance of the job board are not part of the open source code.

 To establish our intent, we use the AGPL v3 license, which requires you to release all your modifications to the public under the same license.
 You may not make a proprietary fork.
-To have your contributions merged back into the master repository, you must agree to assign copyright to HasGeek, and must assert that you have the right to make this assignment.
+To have your contributions merged back into the master repository, you must agree to assign copyright to Hasgeek, and must assert that you have the right to make this assignment.
+(You may not like this condition, and we understand.
+If you have a better idea, tell us!)

 ## Installation